apache/jackrabbit-oak/oak-doc/src/site/markdown/coldstandby/coldstandby.md

 ### Prerequisites

-An Oak installation using a SegmentStore using the TarMK.
+An Oak installation using the SegmentNodeStore

 ### Setup